naveenbighan/webscrapping-python/README.md

 # learning webScrapping
-   using selenium and BeautifulSoup and requests and
+   using selenium and BeautifulSoup and requests with python